-A study published this May concluded that up to 35% of the energy used for manufacturing in the U.S. could be provided by solar panels on the factory buildings themselves, dramatically reducing the industry’s environmental impact.
+A study published this past May concluded that up to 35% of the energy used for manufacturing in the U.S. could be provided by solar panels on the factory buildings themselves, dramatically reducing the industry’s environmental impact.

 The study was led by Northeastern University researchers, Electrek reports.
 They used data from the U.S. Department of Energy’s Manufacturing Energy Consumption Survey (MECS) to determine how much energy factory buildings could generate with rooftop solar arrays per the amount of floor space inside, on average.